 The ongoing COVID-19 pandemic has had cooped-up Canadians searching for ways to enjoyably and safely recreate outdoors while staying physically distanced.
-By now, several months in, hiking as an activity has surged in popularity across the country, just as fall-like weather begins to take hold across the land.
-And why not?
-The leaves are changing colour, the mornings are crisp, and the bugs have mostly gone, making for stellar conditions to catch a breath of fresh air.
+By now, several months in, hiking as an activity has surged in popularity across the country, just as summer-like weather begins to take hold across the land.

 But along with increased trail usage comes the potential for increased impacts on the environment, as well as other incidents that can befall the unprepared.
 While not written in stone, following some basic rules of hiking etiquette can help you stay safe, while protecting the environment and being courteous to other trail users.

 Know before you go.
 Research your route to get a sense of how long the hike may take, its level of difficulty, and how exposed it is to the elements, which can help to serve as a guide for what to bring.
 Regardless, all hikers should pack ample food and water, clothing layers for changing weather conditions, a small first aid kit, and be wearing appropriate footwear.
 Having a fully-charged cell phone and a headlamp in your pack can also help you prepare for other eventualities, including unintentionally being out after dark as day length continues to wane at this time of year.

 SHARE THE TRAIL

 On top of safe physical distancing – especially on many of the busier hiking trails – there are other ways we can be good neighbours to our fellow hikers, respecting their desire to enjoy nature peacefully as well.